jagregory/abrash-zen-of-asm/src/chapter-07.md

 ### Loading SS

 I'd like to take a moment to remind you that SP must be loaded whenever SS is loaded, and that interrupts should be disabled for the duration of the load, as we discussed in the last chapter.
-It would have been handy if Intel had given us an `lss` instruction, but they didn't.
+It would have been handy if Intel had given us an `lss`{.nasm} instruction, but they didn't.
 Instead, we'll load SS and SP with code along the lines of:

 ```nasm
 cli